-Initiative: Procurement of Architect Engineering Services Was this non-tax initiative a part of your original plan application □ or a plan amendment □?
-Has the ordinance(s) needed to implement this initiative been enacted?
-If yes, when was the ordinance enacted?
+Initiative: Procurement of Architect Engineering Services Was this non-tax initiative a part of your original plan application \Box or a plan amendment \Box ?
+Has the ordinance(s) needed to implement this initiative been enacted? \Box Yes \Box No If yes, when was the ordinance enacted?
 November 9, 2015 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 Under this initiative, no additional revenues would be generated by the City.
 The ordinance modified the City's projects over \$250,000.
 Under the Request for Proposal process outlined in the ordinance, proposals will still be solicited from a number of qualified firms, but all proposals must include the estimated price or fee to be charged by the firm.
 Under the current State Statute, the price or fee cannot be considered until the most qualified firm is identified.
 Under the new ordinance, the City will now be able to consider the proposal which is most advantageous with the firm's fee to be considered in addition to all other evaluation factors.
 This could result in substantial savings to the taxpayer.
 (2015) Since the ordinance was just recently passed, the City has not requested proposals for procurement of architect/engineering services under the provisions of its recently passed ordinance.
 It may well be necessary to request proposals some time in calendar year 2016.
 (2015) There were no projects in 2016 involving the procurement of architect engineering services under this ordinance.
 It is possible that in calendar year 2017, or in future years, that there will be projects exceeding \$250,000, whereby the City could secure the services more efficiently, utilizing the most qualified firm.
 (2016) The City continued utilizing this initiative regarding its existing contract with Stantec, Inc. for demolition services (i.e., bid speculations and bidding).
 (2017) The City utilized this ordinance for a large group of projects involving Slip Repairs within the City.
 An RFP was issued for engineering services for ten (10) various slip repair projects.
 The City was able to interview five (5) engineering firms and engaged in contracts with each firm based on their qualifications.
-(2018) The City continued with this initiative by utilizing its existing contract with Stantec, Inc. for demolition services, including bidding, etc. (2019) LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+(2018) The City continued with this initiative by utilizing its existing contract with Stantec, Inc. for demolition services, including bidding, etc. (2019) The City continues to utilize the Ordinance created under this initiative by renewing its contract with